guyroyse/vending-machine-kata/README.md

 NOTE: The temptation here will be to create Coin objects that know their value.
 However, this is not how a real vending machine works.
 Instead, it identifies coins by their weight and size and then assigned a value to what was inserted.
 You will need to do something similar.
-This can be simulated using constants, enums, symbols, or something of that nature.
+This can be simulated using strings, constants, enums, symbols, or something of that nature.

 Select Product
 --------------